Mineral pigment / Colorant

 Skin benefits

-- Provides blue coloration in decorative cosmetics
+- Provides vivid blue and violet shades in makeup

 Known concerns